JesusGPriego/Android-learning/README.md

 This app is basically a pizza restaurant app.
 In the first Activity, is showed the restaurant logo, a toolbar and a menu.
 In the next, the user can set his data (name,telephone, and optinal delivery).
-Next to it, menu is showed, and the user can choose or not the pizzas he want.
+Next to it, menu is displayed, and the user can choose or not the pizzas he want.
-Next to it, the drinks are showed.
+Next to it, the drinks are displayed.
 If the user select beer, he need to check his age.
 Finally, a summary of the order.

 # Notas

-Skills showed in this app:
+Skills displayed in this app:

  * RecyclerView onClick and onLongClick
  * Persistent data with SharedPreferences